Poojakatta/Googledrive-api-python/README.md

 To do list:

-1. Install all the dependencies with **pip -r requirement.txt** or run the below commmonds in CLI to install dependencies
+1. Install all the dependencies with **pip -r requirement.txt** or run the below commands in CLI to install dependencies

     pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib